Regulate the blogs?

 Thus we have phrases like "She’s looking like a million dollars these days".
 Her skimpy outfits may make her tempting to a few lusty eyes, but words fail me when someone says she looks like "a million dollars".

-anyone would be on Cloud 9.
+The article goes on to say "anyone would be on Cloud 9.
 But Bebo is surely higher than that".
 Huh?

 The article then abruptly starts mentioning about fitness and working out.
-Just when you thought the article was meandering out of it's territory, our smart author pulls it back with a smartest pun ever - "
+Just when you thought the article was meandering out of it's territory, our smart author pulls it back with a smartest pun ever - "everything seems to be working out right for me".

 The article following this about Sanjay Dutt tries to do better.
 It says "Sanju is a perfect example of men who are tough on the inside, soft as a pancake on the inside".